greg-js/arch-wiki-md-repo/wiki/_content/Steam.md

 If it doesn't, try to delete the `~/.local/share/Steam/` directory and launch steam again, telling it to reinstall itself.

+This error message can also occur due to a bug in steam which occurs when your `$HOME` directory ends in a slash ([https://github.com/ValveSoftware/steam-for-linux/issues/3730](https://github.com/ValveSoftware/steam-for-linux/issues/3730)).
+This can be fixed by editing `/etc/passwd` and changing `/home/username/` to `home/username`.

 ### VERSION_ID: unbound variable

 When you launch steam via terminal, you can see the following line: